adebiasi/SongsAnalyzer/README.md

 ## Next Steps
 - [ ] Extract the chords progression from the list of chords.
 E.g. **C - G - Am - C - G - Am - Em** becames **(C - G - Am) - Em**.
-- [ ] Change the size of the chords and words accordingly to their occurrence frequency.
+- [ ] Change the size of the chords and words according to their occurrence frequency.
 - [ ] Compare the lyrics and music of two groups of songs (e.g Beatles vs Rolling Stones)